NYC Elopement Photographer Kristy May

 A licensed officiant!
 There are many different officiant options for your wedding.
 (I recommend a few here)

 You can also have a friend or family member become an officiant.
 I have also had clergy or even embassy staff perform weddings.
+Or you can do it at an NYC Marriage Bureau for $25.

 WHEN SHOULD WE ELOPE OR WHAT ELSE TO CONSIDER?